Riding after Hip Replacement: Safely back in the saddle with modern hip prosthesis

 Long-term tips for riding with hip replacement

-Long-term success in riding after a hip replacement relies on regular physical fitness maintenance.
+Long‑term success in riding after a hip prosthesis is based on regular maintenance of physical fitness.

 Regular strength and balance training

-Targeted strength training, especially for legs, back and core, protects the new hip while riding.
+Targeted strength training, especially for legs, back and core, protects the new hip during riding.

 Listen to your body's signals and plan breaks